dfelinto/blender-manual/manual/sculpt_paint/vertex_paint/introduction.rst

 Note that the color of occluded faces is not modified.

-You can also the use :doc:`/render/shader_nodes/input/attribute` to access vertex color information in the material node tree.
+You can also the use :doc:`/render/shader_nodes/input/attribute` to access Color Attribute information in the material node tree.